bencarothers/.dotfiles/README.md

 Aliases, plugins, and settings are placed in separate files to keep everything relatively organized and make changing things as streamlined as possible.

-This collection of dotfiles is optomized for a Mac machine with Zsh as the primary shell and Vim as the editor; However, deviating from these should be painless
+This collection of dotfiles is optomized for Mac with Zsh as the primary shell and Vim as the editor; However, deviating from these should be painless.

 ### install